StanislasJEANGEY/SAE_BONIN_JEANGEY_SEILER_YUNG/README.md

 ### Watch it again
-- First, if you don't have any series in this category. go watch a series but but this time entirely and go back in the homepage.
+- First, if you don't have any series in this category. go watch a series but this time entirely and go back in the homepage.
 -  Now you have one series who appears in this category. it's means you finish this one and you can watch it again as many time you want.